Isaisaisa/SleepLab/README.md

 The constant ``` SAVEPATH ``` defines where the processed data will be saved e.g. the recorded data as numpy array.
 The respective folders are created when starting the process/program.

+### Rename the patients

+We renamed the patient folder names so simplify the process.
+Each patient folder got an identity from 1 to 5 according "patientIDs_README.txt"

 ### Run project

     python PATH\TO\PROJECT\SleepLab\main.py